 After all, a one more quite remarkable peculiarity of FDER is that its entailment relation is defined (semi)lattice-wise in the sense that FDER holds the entailment $\phi \to \psi$ iff the inequality $\phi \lesssim \psi$ (viz., the equality $(\phi \land \psi) \approx \phi$) is identically true in the diamond De Morgan lattice, i.e, in the variety of De Morgan lattices.
-Within the framework of four-valued expansions of FDER, this property appears to be equivalent to the so-called self-extensionality (cf. Theorem 4.53(i) \Leftrightarrow (v)), profound study of which has been due to [16] that has provided a generic algebraic (more specifically, lattice-theoretic) approach to conjunctive non-pseudo-axiomatic self-extensional logics (cf. Section 4.1 therein) properly enhanced here by omitting the stipulation "non-pseudo-axiomatic".
-Recall that a propositional logic is said to be self-extensional, provided its interderivability relation is a
+Within the framework of four-valued expansions of FDER, this property appears to be equivalent to the so-called self-extensionality (cf. Theorem 4.53(i) \Leftrightarrow (v)), profound study of which has been due to [15] that has provided a generic algebraic (more specifically, lattice-theoretic) approach to conjunctive non-pseudo-axiomatic self-extensional logics (cf. Section 4.1 therein) properly enhanced here by omitting the stipulation "non-pseudo-axiomatic".
+Recall that a propositional logic is said to be self-extensional, provided its interderivability relation is a congruence of the formula algebra, in which case any fragment of it is self-extensional as well (cf. [15]), while the converse is far from being generally valid.
+Any axiomatic extension of the intuitionistic logic as well as any inferentially consistent two-valued logic (including the classical one and its fragments) is self-extensional.
+This explains the meaning of the item (1m) of the Abstract.

-1Though being prepared and announced by 1995, the fundamental material of the both references [Pyn 95a] and [Pyn 95b] of [15] has never been published for a quarter of century, while certain quirky kleptomaniacs all over the world (like Avron & Co.; Tribus, Skura, at al.; Font, Jansana & Co. - including Prenosil, Albuquerque, Rivieccio et al.) have succeeded in plagiarizing it as well as other contributions announced in [15].
+1Though being prepared and announced by 1995, the fundamental material of the both references [Pyn 95a] and [Pyn 95b] of [14] has never been published for a quarter of century.
 This is why we take the opportunity to eventually present them here.